-The SRA has been compiled in view of a broad time span of five to ten years.
+The SRA has been compiled to cover a broad time span of five to ten years.
 It will be thoroughly reviewed every two to three years after its initial publication, in order to identify new research areas or fields of applications, and determine the extent to which the framework conditions have evolved.